morpho-org/morpho-blue-lltv-recommendation/README.md

 ### Bad Debt Example
 Suppose we have a WETH collateral, USDC borrow lending market with the following:
-- Lenders Alice and Bob, and a borrower Eve are all in the 80\% LLTV tranche.
+- Lenders Alice and Bob, and a borrower Eve are all in the $80\\%$ LLTV tranche.
-- The liquidation incentive is 10%
+- The liquidation incentive is $10\\%$
-- Lenders Alice and Bob have both supplied $100 USDC each in this market and are the only suppliers in this tranche.
+- Lenders Alice and Bob have both supplied $\textdollar 100$ USDC each in this market and are the only suppliers in this tranche.
-- Borrower Eve provides $200 WETH in collateral to borrow $160 USDC.
+- Borrower Eve provides $\textdollar 200$ WETH in collateral to borrow $\textdollar 160$ USDC.

-If the value of WETH drops such that the value of Eve's collateral is worth $165.
+If the value of WETH drops such that the value of Eve's collateral is worth $\textdollar 165$.
 At this point, Eve's LTV is $\frac{160}{165} = 0.969$, which is larger than her LLTV.
 This means she is eligible to be liquidated.
-A liquidator can repay $150 USDC of her debt to claim $150 \times (1 + 10\%) = 165$.
-At the end of this liquidation, Eve will have $0 in collateral and $10 in debt.
+A liquidator can repay $\textdollar 150$ USDC of her debt to claim $\textdollar 150 \times (1 + 0.1) = \textdollar 165$.
+At the end of this liquidation, Eve will have $\textdollar 0$ in collateral and $\textdollar 10$ in debt.
 Since this debt is undercollateralized, the debt is realized instantaneously and split between Alice and Bob equally since they both supplied the same amount to begin with.
-Their supply positions are now worth $95 USDC.
+Their supply positions are now worth $\textdollar 95$ USDC.

 ### How Does Bad Debt Arise?
 Bad debt accrues when a borrower has some amount of debt that is backed by 0 collateral.
 An undercollateralized borrow position primarily stems from liquidations not occuring in a timely manner.
 Ideally, if the price of the collateral asset ever suffers a large price drop, liquidators would act swiftly to repay the borrower's debt and claim collateral once a borrower is eligible for liquidation, before the loan to value of the position reaches insolvency territory.
 Delays in liquidation can occur due to: